-The bill would require the department to perform a cost benefit to determine whether a proposed public-private agreement is the most economically beneficial way to perform the proposed project.
+The bill would require the department to perform a cost benefit analysis, including a risk transfer of allocation assessment, to determine whether a proposed public-private agreement is the most economically beneficial way to perform the proposed project.
 The bill requires the department to choose an appropriate methodology to utilize in the cost benefit analysis, and to state the assumptions used in the analysis.
 The bill also requires that the cost-benefit analysis include "all necessary monitoring and oversight of any private entity by a public entity."